Marketing Manager

 To Apply

-Please submit your resume and cover letter by noon on July 31, 2025 to Megan Cherry at mcherry@georgestplayhouse.org with “GSP Development Manager” in the subject line.
+Please submit your resume and cover letter to Megan Cherry a mcherry@georgestplayhouse.org with “GSP Development Associate” in the subject line.

 EQUAL OPPORTUNITY EMPLOYER